Inkaar (TV series)

-Inkaar (انکار) is a Pakistani television series, produced by Momina Duraid under her banner MD Productions.
-The series airs weekly on Hum TV every Monday replacing Aatish.
-It stars Yumna Zaidi, Imran Ashraf, Sami Khan and Rehan Sheikh.
-The series revolves around the plight, sufferings and ultimate fight of a girl against the corrupt and flawed justice system.
-The series was loosely based on the real-life incident of Khadija Siddiqui, who was stabbed by her class fellow in broad daylight.
+Inkaar (انکار) is a 2019 Pakistani television series, produced by Momina Duraid under her banner MD Productions.
+The series aired weekly on Hum TV every Monday, replacing Aatish.
+It stars Yumna Zaidi, Imran Ashraf, Sami Khan, and Rehan Sheikh.
+The series revolves around the plight and ultimate fight of a girl against the corrupt and deeply flawed justice system.
+The series was loosely based on the real-life incident of female lawyer Khadija Siddiqui, who was stabbed by her class fellow in broad daylight.

 It aired on Hum Pashto 1 in Pashto language under the same title.
 The serial aired on "Zindagi" in India from 23 February 2023, under the same title.

 Inkkar received positive reviews and received praise for Zaidi and Sheikh's performance.
-The series was nominated in 6 categories at 19th Lux Style Awards and won Best Actress - Viewer's choice for Zaidi.
+The series was nominated in 6 categories at 19th Lux Style Awards and won Best TV Actress for Zaidi.